 Becoming a member of CODP

 CODP is part of the Science, Technical and Therapy (STAT) occupational group of UNISON.
-ODPs and student ODPs can receive advice and guidance on professional issues from members of the CODP Professional Council while at the same time enjoying the full benefits of UNISON membership, such as indemnity insurance, workplace representation and access to legal representation on employment issues.
+ODPs and student ODPs can receive advice and guidance on professional issues from members of the CODP Professional Council while at the same time enjoying the full benefits of UNISON membership, such as workplace representation and access to legal representation on employment issues.

 For ODPs working in higher education, membership of UNISON might not be the most appropriate union.
 For this reason, ODPs who are members of the University and College Union (UCU) can be members of the College through the reciprocal agreement between UNISON and UCU.